Novica Eraković

-Novica Eraković (Cyrillic: Новица Ераковић; born 12 November 1999) is a Montenegrin professional footballer who plays as a midfielder for Cypriot First Division club Omonia and the Montenegro national team.
+Novica Eraković (Cyrillic: Новица Ераковић; born 12 November 1999) is a Montenegrin professional footballer who plays as a midfielder for Super League Greece club Panetolikos and the Montenegro national team.

 Club career

 Eraković is a youth product of Sutjeska, and began his senior career on loan with Lovćen in the Montenegrin First League for the 2018–19 season.
 He extended his contract with the club on 10 March 2022.
 He helped Sutjeska win the 2021–22 Montenegrin First League, and was named into the league's team of the season.

 After winning the 2022–23 Montenegrin Cup with Sutjeska, he joined Cypriot club Omonia on a free transfer in June 2023.
 His official debut was postponed for a full year due to a cruciate ligament rupture he suffered in pre-season.

 International career

 Eraković is a youth international for Montenegro, having played for the Montenegro U21s.
 He received his first callup to the senior Montenegro national team for a set of friendlies in March 2022.
 He debuted in a 1–0 friendly loss to Armenia on 23 March 2022.